TYPO3-Solr/ext-solr/Documentation/Releases/solr-release-9-0.rst

 We are happy to release EXT:solr 9.0.0.
 The focus of EXT:solr 9.0.0 was, to support the latest version of Apache Solr (7.6.0) and to drop the usage of the solrphpclient and use the solarium php API instead.

 **Important**: This version is installable with TYPO3 9 LTS, but does **not** support all features of TYPO3 9 yet.
 Especially the site handling needs further development in EXT:solr to fully support it with TYPO3 9 LTS.
+Beside the open tasks in EXT:solr there are also parts left in the TYPO3 core (e.g. when using language fallbacks).
+In the next release of EXT:solr we want to improve the integration with the site management in TYPO3.
 Since the development budget is limited at one side and we have other project requests at the other side we could spend less time on the development of EXT:solr by the end of the year.
 If you want to support us please consider to sponsor us in 2019.

 New in this release
 ===================